What You Need to Know About Computer Programmer

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

-In 2016, there was an estimated number of 294,900 jobs in the United States for Computer Programmer.
+In the United States, there were 294,900 jobs for Computer Programmer in 2016.
 There is little to no growth in job opportunities for Computer Programmer.
 The BLS estimates 15,500 yearly job openings in this field.

 The states with the most job growth for Computer Programmer are Utah, Louisiana, and Washington.
 Watch out if you plan on working in Ohio, Maine, or New Jersey.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Computer Programmer